star-39/moe-sticker-bot/README.md

 ```

 ## Known issue

+### No response?
+Telegram's flood control might be triggered, I'm currently working on this.
+If you encountered such a problem.
+Please wait a while.

-__LINE animated stickers will never be supported beacause of Telegram's restrictions.__
+### LINE animated stickers will never be supported beacause of Telegram's restrictions

 LINE's animated stickers are in APNG bitmap format and convertable to GIFs, however,
 Telegram's animated sticker only allow vector images, which is a completely different